Appdynamics/mongo-monitoring-extension/README.md

 * Cluster related stats (status, health and uptime)

 ##Installation
-1. Run 'mvn clean install' from the mongo-monitoring-extension directory
+1. Run `mvn clean install` from the mongo-monitoring-extension directory
-2. Download the file MongoMonitor-[version].zip found in the 'target' directory into \<machineagent install dir\>/monitors/ and unzip.
+2. Download and unzip the file MongoMonitor-[version].zip found in the 'target' directory into `<MACHINE_AGENT_HOME>/monitors/`.
-3. In the newly created directory "MongoMonitor", edit the config.yml configuring the parameters specified below.
+3. In the newly created directory "MongoMonitor", edit the config.yml configuring the parameters specified in the below section.
 4. Restart the machineagent
 5. In the AppDynamics Metric Browser, look for: Application Infrastructure Performance  | \<Tier\> | Custom Metrics | Mongo Server.